dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/NFT Definitions.md

-NFTs represen the state of Packet constituent components.
+NFTs represent the state of Packet constituent components.
 Funder NFTs are either Funding or Funded but never both for any given packet.

 Actors:
 1. QAs - QA packets receive QA NFTs + ETH fees
 2. Proposers - propose Packet definitions and pay ETH fees
-3. Funders - escrow money to incentivize solvers
+3. Funders - escrow money to incentivize providers to solve the packet
 4. Patrons - offer to buy apps before they are ready, purchase when they are ready, and indicate the split between funder and solver for their purchase.
 5. Providers - provide solutions to packets